-You’ve undoubtedly heard musicians, athletes, teachers, coaches, and psychologists all extol the virtues of mental imagery.
-How it can not only enhance your learning, but improve performance, help build self-confidence, regulate your emotional state, and more.
+And for such times, you’ve probably heard musicians and athletes alike rave about the benefits of mental imagery.
+How it can not only enhance learning, but improve performance, help build self-confidence, regulate your emotional state, and more.

-Researchers have known for some time that imaging ability is a skill that varies from individual to individual.
-Much like any physical skill, whether it be running, jumping, or sniping a baddie with your precision gaming mouse, some folks find visualization pretty natural, while others find it to be a real challenge.
+Researchers have known for some time that imaging ability does vary from person to person.
+Like any physical skill, whether it’s running, jumping, or sniping a baddie with your precision gaming mouse, visualization comes pretty naturally to some, while others find it to be a real challenge – if not impossible!

-In any case, despite all of the research that’s been done on visualization, there hasn’t been a ton of research devoted to finding ways to get better at it.
-For the most part, the idea has been that if you do more imagery, you’ll eventually get better at it.
+In any case, despite all of the research that’s been done on visualization, there hasn’t been very much of it devoted to finding ways to practice mental practice.
+For the most part, the idea has been that the more mental imagery you do, the better you’ll get at it.

 But that doesn’t feel like especially helpful advice, no?

-A team of British researchers developed an imagery training technique called layered stimulus response training (LSRT), that is built on the principle of developing imagery ability in layers, one tiny step at a time, instead of trying to create a vivid scene all at once.
-Somewhat like the process of building a house, from pouring the foundation to framing to interior decoration, adding more detail and refinement with each new stage.
+LSRT is based on the principle of developing imagery ability in layers, one tiny step at a time, instead of trying to create a vivid scene all at once.
+A little like the process of building a house, from pouring the foundation to framing to interior decoration, adding more detail and refinement with each new stage.

 The first step is to generate an image.
-Something like, playing through the first movement of a concerto in studio class.
+Something like playing through the first movement of a concerto in studio class.
 Or even something much simpler, like playing a scale in your practice room.
 It’s best if the image is based on a memory of something you’ve actually done in the past though, as this will make it easier to imagine the details.

-Then you would let the imagery play out until the scene ends at some logical point.
+And then you can let the mental image play out until the scene ends at some logical point.
 Like the end of your studio class performance, or the last note of the scale.

 Step 2: Reflect

-The idea is to break the image down, and identify which parts were vivid and which parts were unclear.
-This way you have some idea what to add to the image in your next attempt.
+The idea is to identify which parts were vivid and which parts were hazy.
+This way you’ll have some idea what ingredients to emphasize in your next mental practice repetition.

-If this process seems vaguely familiar, it may be because it resembles the formula for deliberate practice.
-Where you try something, reflect on how it went, and plan small adjustments or improvements for your next attempt.
+If this process seems vaguely familiar, it could be because it does resemble the formula for deliberate practice.
+Where you try a thing, reflect on how it went, and think up small adjustments for your next attempt.

 Another group engaged in a daily motor imagery session, where they were asked to “imagine yourself correctly and successfully performing the golf putting task” five times.

-And the third group was trained in the 3-step LSRT process, and asked to “imagine yourself correctly and successfully performing the golf putting task” five times, utilizing the reflective and additive layering process.
+And a third group was trained in the 3-step LSRT process, and asked to “imagine yourself correctly and successfully performing the golf putting task” five times, utilizing the reflective and additive layering process.

 Two big changes

-After 4 days of practicing golf putts in their heads, only the LSRT group was the only group that improved their ability to mentally “feel” the shot.
+After 4 days of practicing golf putts in their heads, the LSRT group was the only group that improved their ability to mentally “feel” the shot.

-And perhaps more intriguingly, only the LSRT group was the only group that improved their actual putting performance!
+But more importantly, the LSRT group was the only group that improved their actual putting performance!

-Which suggests, that imagery ability can be improved with the right kind of practice.
-And two, that it can be improved enough to produce results of practical significance.
+One, that imagery ability can be improved with the right kind of practice.
+And two, that this ability can be improved enough to produce results of practical significance!

-2. Reflect, evaluate, and rate the vividness from 1-5 (i.e. Which parts were easiest to imagine?
+- Reflect, evaluate, and rate the vividness of your imagery from 1-5 (i.e. Which parts were easiest to imagine?
 Most clear and vivid?).

-3. Repeat the image, aiming to make the clearest, easiest to imagine elements even more vivid.
+- Visualize playing through the passage again, aiming to make the clearest, easiest to imagine elements even more vivid.

-5. Repeat 4 more times, each time taking the vividness of the image up a level, or adding an additional layer of detail to the image.
-Something like how effortless and light your fingers feel (response proposition), or the feeling of confidence before executing a tricky shift (meaning proposition).
+- Repeat this process four more times, each time taking the vividness of the image up a level, or adding an additional layer of detail to the image.
+Something like how effortless and light your fingers feel, or the feeling of confidence before executing a tricky shift.
 Don’t worry too much about what the “right thing” to add to the image may be.
-Just add whatever detail you feel would make the image more realistic.
+Just add whatever detail you feel would make the image more real and relevant to you!